nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [cargo-build-deps](https://github.com/nacardin/cargo-build-deps) - Cargo subcommand to build dependencies, helps speed up docker builds by allowing dependencies to be built earlier and cached.
 - [cargo-intraconv](https://github.com/poliorcetics/cargo-intraconv) - Simple helper to transform Markdown links to intra-doc links in Rust projects when appropriate.
 - [cargo-xcodebuild](https://github.com/Gordon-F/cargo-xcodebuild) - Helps cargo build and run apps for iOS.
+- [cargo-strip](https://github.com/guedou/cargo-strip) - Cargo subcommand that reduces the size of Rust binaries using the strip command.

 ## Links